Global Models for Time Series Forecasting: A Simulation Study: Data Generating Processes

+Table \ref{tab:dgp_background} summarises the literature related to time series simulation in different domains.
+For more detailed explanations refer to Appendix A.1 of our Online Appendix.
 However, most of the work present in the literature builds univariate models for forecasting as opposed to global forecasting models.
 Most importantly, none of these studies clearly investigates how the simplicity/complexity of the series, complexity of the models, the heterogeneity/homogeneity of the data or the amount of data overall/per series affects the forecasting performance of global models.
 On the other hand, many of the recent studies involving global forecasting models such as RNNs, claim that global models only work with sets of related time series~\citep{Flunkert2017-wp, Wen2017-xz, bandara2019ICONIP, Januschowski2020ijf}.
 The study by \citet{bandara2020clustering} uses special clustering mechanisms to group the related time series together to build global models on every cluster.
-However, the notion of relatedness is not well-understood in many of these contexts.
+Yet, the notion of relatedness is not well-understood in many of these contexts.
 No proper efforts have been made to analyse these terms within controlled experimental settings.
 Therefore, in this study, we strive to explore the effect of these different factors for building global forecasting models in comparison to other state-of-the-art univariate forecasting benchmarks.